Image

 Optional practical training

-Optional Practical Training must be authorized by the Bureau of Citizenship and Immigration Services based on a recommendation from the designated school official in the International Student Office of the school which issued the form I-20, a government document which verifies the student’s admission to that institution.
+Optional Practical Training must be authorized by the Bureau of Citizenship and Immigration Services based on a recommendation from the designated school official in the International Student Office of the school which issued the Form I-20, a government document that verifies the student’s admission to that institution.
 The term “optional” means that students can opt to use all or part of their total practical training allotment of a maximum of 12 months.
-OPT can be authorized by the BCIS, and generally students can work 12 months of practical training after completing their program of study.
-It should be noted that for BCIS purposes, students working anything more than 20 hours/week will be considered full-time.
-Students who have received OPT permission will be issued an Employment Authorization Document by the BCIS.
-Their name, photo and valid dates of employment are printed on the EAD.
-Employers should note that average processing time for BCIS to issue the EAD is two or three months, and students may begin employment only after they receive the EAD which will indicate the starting and ending dates of employment.
+OPT can be authorized by the BCIS, and generally students can work up to 12 months of practical training after completing their program of study.
+It should be noted that for BCIS purposes, students working more than 20 hours per week are considered full-time.
+Students who have received OPT permission will be issued an Employment Authorization Document (EAD) by the BCIS.
+Their name, photo, and valid dates of employment are printed on the EAD.
+Employers should note that the average processing time for BCIS to issue the EAD is two to three months, and students may begin employment only after they receive the EAD, which will indicate the starting and ending dates of employment.

 Curricular practical training

 Curricular Practical Training may be authorized by the institution (not by BCIS) for F-1 students participating in curricular-related employment such as cooperative education, alternate work/study, practicum, and internship programs.
 This work experience must be deemed an integral part of an established curriculum in the student’s course of study.
-Authorization is written on page three of the I-20 student copy and will include the name of the company, address and zip code, beginning and ending date, and signature of the designated school official in the International Student Office.
-Since each institution has different policies related to curricular-related employment, students should speak to the DSO at their institution.
+Authorization is written on page three of the I-20 student copy and will include the name and address of the company, beginning and ending date, and the signature of the designated school official in the International Student Office.
+Since each institution has different policies regarding curricular-related employment, students should speak to the designated school official (DSO) at their institution.
 Processing time for the authorization of CPT varies at each institution.
 Employers should check with the student’s institution for an approximate turnaround time.

 Minimal paperwork for the employer

 There is little paperwork for an employer who hires F-1 or J-1 students.
 All paperwork is handled by the students, the school, and the BCIS.
-For CPT, the school will make a notation on the students’ copy of the I-20 form indicating that CPT has been authorized and specifying the duration and place of employment.
-Students authorized for OPT are required to apply to BCIS (through the International Student Office of the school) for an Employment Authorization Document.
+For CPT, the school will make a notation on the student’s copy of the Form I-20 indicating that CPT has been authorized and specifying the duration and place of employment.
+Students authorized for OPT are required to apply to the BCIS (through the International Student Office of the school) for an Employment Authorization Document.

 Continuing employment after the practical/academic training period